Skip to main content

 Do this first: Call CHAMPVA at 1-800-733-8387 and ask exactly what is missing.
 Common problems are missing Medicare proof, missing VA Form 10-7959C, missing marriage proof, or missing remarriage-ending papers.

-If the delay continues, send a written follow-up through Ask VA or VA’s contact page or by mail to CHAMPVA Eligibility.
+If the delay continues, send a written follow-up through Ask VA or by mail to CHAMPVA Eligibility.
 Include the surviving spouse’s full name, date of birth, mailing address, phone number, the veteran’s identifying information, and a short list of everything already sent.

 If a provider bills the surviving spouse instead of CHAMPVA

 Do this first: Ask whether Medicare was billed first and whether the claim crossed over to CHAMPVA.
 Show both cards again.
-If the provider will not file CHAMPVA, ask for an itemized bill and the Medicare or other primary-insurance EOB, then follow the official CHAMPVA claim instructions.
+If the provider will not file CHAMPVA, ask for an itemized bill and the Medicare or other primary-insurance EOB.
+Then file the claim yourself if needed.

 If a notice says other insurance information is missing

 Do this first: Update CHAMPVA’s insurance file right away.
-VA’s rejected-claims guidance says claims can stop if CHAMPVA does not have a current other-health-insurance certification on file, even when there is no other insurance.
-Use the official other-insurance submission tool or send VA Form 10-7959C.
+Claims can stop if CHAMPVA does not have a current other-health-insurance certification on file, even when there is no other insurance.
+Send VA Form 10-7959C and copies of the current cards.

 If the problem is a bad name, Social Security number, or other file error

 Do this first: Call CHAMPVA, then follow up in writing if needed.
-The CHAMPVA Guidebook says formal amendment requests for key record corrections go to Eligibility, Enrollment and Verification, P.O.
+Formal amendment requests for key record corrections go to Eligibility, Enrollment and Verification, P.O.
 Box 137, Spring City, PA 19475.

 If there is a formal denial

 Do this first: Read the exact reason on the denial or EOB.
-Under the CHAMPVA Guidebook appeals section, medical claims and eligibility determinations generally must involve a decision made within the last year.
+For many medical claims and eligibility determinations, the decision must have been made within the last year and the claim must not already be under review.
 The main review paths are:

 Most useful evidence: Medicare card, Social Security enrollment proof or notice of disallowance, death certificate, marriage proof, itemized bills, Medicare Summary Notices or plan EOBs, and the denial letter itself.